 Hadley Sew-Along: Gathering Supplies

-2. Fabric: I’m using this ivory rayon for View A and this monstera print cotton/rayon lawn for View B. If you’re on the fence about what to use for your top, check out our prior post about fabric choices.
+2. Fabric: I’m using an ivory rayon for View A and a monstera print cotton/rayon lawn for View B. If you’re on the fence about what to use for your top, check out our prior post about fabric choices.
 And don't worry, we have a different color background for the white Hadley photos, so you will be able to see it!

 3. Thread: I prefer to use standard poly thread for my garments.
 I like poly because I pre-treat my fabrics and I know that poly won’t shrink when laundered, keeping my seams nice and neat.
 Try to use high quality thread as it’s kinder to your machine.